gvwilson/thirdbit/src/fiction/in-heck/index.md

 but finally Miz Nabbles said,
 "All right, everyone,
 that's all the time we have today."
-Twenty-two children minus one groaned.
+Maddy rolled her eyes as the other twenty-one children in the classroom groaned.
-"You all go out and run around for a bit and we'll do some arithmetic practice after, aright?"
+"You all go out and run around for a bit and we'll do some arithmetic practice, aright?"
 After another round of groans, these ones more habitual than sincere, the children stood and headed for the door, chattering with excitement.

 "Miz Roo?
-Could stay behind a moment, please?"
+Could you stay behind a moment, please?"
 Special Blazes turned to the teacher.
 "If it's all right,
 I'd like a word with her in private."